-three nodes Alice, Bob and Eve.
+The system model is depicted in Fig. 1.
+We consider three nodes Alice, Bob and Eve.
 The legitimate nodes Alice and Bob probe the channel in order to obtain estimates of the channel state.
 These measurements are frequently repeated by a fixed time interval.
 The users have different numbers of observations per probing.
-Complex-valued channel states account for two real-valued measurements.
-Eve holds multiple nodes and therefore can combine all observations.
-Generally, at each instant k, Alice gets the real-valued vector observations x_k , Bob obtains y_k and Eve has z_k , whereas x_k , y_k , z_k denote random vector processes.
+Generally, at each instant k, Alice gets x_k from the channel Bob-to-Alice, Bob obtains y_k from the channel Alice-to-Bob and Eve has real-valued vector observations $z_k \in \mathbb{R}^2$ from the channels Alice-to-Eve and Bob-to-Eve, whereas x_k, y_k, z_k denote random processes.

 Each element of x_k for a fixed k is correlated with all others (per-vector correlation).
 We have the desire to compress the statistical information in order to lower the dimension of x_k , since entropy estimators show higher bias for large dimensions [14].
 The tool of principal component analysis (PCA), is a popular method for extracting uncorrelated randomness [2].
 Likewise, x_k is correlated to x_l at a different time l, which we denote as process or temporal correlation.
 In order to deal with this correlation, we model the time series as an linear auto-regressive (AR) vector process and perform linear vector prediction [12].
-Bob performs the same steps with y_k .
+Bob and Eve perform the same steps with y_k and z_k , respectively.